Swan Song (album)

-Swan Song is the fifth studio album by American rock band The Plot in You.
+Swan Song is the fifth studio album by American metalcore band The Plot in You.
 The album was released on September 17, 2021, through Fearless Records.
 It was produced by Landon Tewers and Drew Fulk.

 Background and promotion

 On November 5, 2019, Landon Tewers announced on Instagram that he is working on new material for the band and his side project Ai640.
 It wouldn't be until the beginning of April 2020 that Tewers would go on to update the album's progress going on to state that: "...we're a little over half way done tracking the new plot record and I'm really excited to get another record out.
 The new shit is truly unlike anything we've ever done..".
 In May 2021, Tewers officially announced the album is completed.

 On July 29, the band officially released the new lead single "Face Me" along with its music video.
 At the same time, the band revealed the album itself, the album cover, the track list, and release date.
 To promote the album, the band also announced that they will support Silverstein's rescheduled 20th anniversary tour along with Can't Swim in November 2021.
 On August 19, the band unveiled the second single "Enemy".
 On September 9, one week before the album release, the band released the third single "Paradigm" and its corresponding music video.